Dubbo facilities

 Clinical teaching is centred at the newly redeveloped Dubbo Hospital, which has a wide range of specialist capabilities.

-Every year, 24 places are offered in the Dubbo Stream and it is only available to students eligible for Commonwealth Supported Places.
-There are pathways available for Indigenous students and those with rural backgrounds.
+Every year, 24 places are offered in the Dubbo Stream to first-year students eligible for a Commonwealth Supported Place.
+Pathways are available for Indigenous students and those with rural backgrounds.

-Subsidised onsite accommodation is available for Year 1 students in the Dubbo Stream.
+Subsidised onsite accommodation is available for first-year students in the Dubbo Stream.

 Why choose Dubbo?